 “I’m not going to second-guess Shell,” said Passmore.
 “Shell put on the green eye shades and decided they could make money from this, even though it’s a crazy, volatile plastics market with a lot of uncertainty.
 The state government made the decision for us that we (taxpayers) should co-invest with Shell.
 That’s the part I have problem with.”

-The big picture is that the plant – with all of its taxpayer subsidies – is using a natural gas product (ethane) produced by hydraulic fracturing to create an end product that is most commonly used to make single-use plastic products –that is itself a pollutant and a persistent burden on the Earth’s oceans and ecosystems.
+The big picture is that the plant – with all of its taxpayer subsidies – is using fracked natural gas to create an end product, plastic – that is itself often a pollutant and a persistent burden on the Earth’s oceans and ecosystems.

 “They are not only producing pollution, they are making a product that is itself pollution,” said Dr. Clifford Lau of the Eyes on Shell organization.
 “It’s a dirty train from beginning to end.”